Nauman asked this question over at YouTube:

 So, take control.
 Reduce the noise.
 Focus on your growth.
 And remember: the only person you should compete with is your past self

-Make your wheel of life (get the free guide here), get your own scoreboard, and start competing with the right person – your self.
+Make your wheel of life (get the free guide here), get your own scoreboard, and start competing with the right person – you yourself.
 Bismilla.

 0 Comments